Medi-Cal Overview

 The federal government under OBRA’93 mandated that upon the death of the Medicaid (Medi-Cal in California) recipient that the States recover the cost of Medi-Cal benefits paid on behalf of the Medi-Cal recipient.

-Currently the definition of an estate is either assets that are being probated (i.e., the applicant either has a Will or no estate planning documents at all) or assets within a Revocable Living Trust.
+Currently the definition of an estate that can be recovered against is either assets that are being probated (i.e., the applicant either has a Will or no estate planning documents at all) or assets held in the name of the applicant only, and not in a probate avoidance device such as a Trust.

 Revocable Trust

 A revocable trust is sometimes referred to as a “Living Trust” or “Inter Vivos” trust.
 Such a trust is created during the life of the donor rather than through a will.
 With a revocable trust, the donor maintains complete control over the trust and may amend, revoke, or terminate the trust at any time.
-Generally this type of trust is created principally to avoid probate and to create a testamentary trust referred to as a “Credit Shelter Trust”to reduce estate settlement costs and reduce estate taxes.
-Assets placed in a revocable trust are considered available and possibly non-exempt by Medi-Cal.
+Generally, this type of trust is created principally to avoid probate.
+Assets placed and properly funded into a revocable trust are considered exempt from recovery by Medi-Cal upon the passing of the recipient of Medi-Cal long-term care benefits.